MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

  - Access popular models from various model providers through a single interface
  - Easily combine together models, data, and AI services to build AI-powered applications
- - Evaluate, debug and improve application quality & safety across development, testing, and production environments
+ - Evaluate, debug, and improve application quality & safety across development, testing, and production environments

-The AI Foundry SDK is a set of packages and services designed to work well together.
+The AI Foundry SDK is a set of packages and services designed to work together.
 You can use the Azure AI Projects client library to easily use multiple services through a single project client and connection string.
 You can also use services and SDKs on their own and connect directly to your services.

 If you want to jump right in and start building an app, check out:
  - [Create a chat app](../../quickstarts/get-started-code.md)